praveenkumar-i/inventory-management-system/README.md

 ## 📸 Screenshots

-*(Please check the `project_screenshots` folder in this repository to view the Project Dashboard, Movements, and Reports)*
+*(Please check the `project_screenshots/` folder in this repository to view the Project Dashboard, Movements, and Reports)*